 Corinne is the Coordinator of the Pacific Calling Partnership (PCP) at the Edmund Rice Centre for Justice & Community Education.
 The PCP began in 2004 in recognition of the negative impacts of climate change on the peoples of Kiribati, Tuvalu and islands of the Torres Strait.
 Members of the PCP are committed to listening to what Pacific leaders are saying about imminent threats to their way of life and collaborating with them in passing on this important message.

 Before taking on the role of PCP Coordinator, Corinne spent 20 years working on public policy development and advocacy in the environmental and social justice fields, both in the Government and NGO sectors.

 In 2013, Corinne was awarded the Nature Conservation Council of NSW's Myles Dunphy Award for ‘most outstanding environmental effort by an individual’ and in 2014, she received a Pride of Australia Medal in the NSW Environment category.

 Jill Finnane - Eco-Justice and Pacific Calling Partnership

-Jill coordinates the Edmund Rice Centre’s Eco Justice campaign and the Pacific Calling Partnership.
+Jill was the coordinator of the Edmund Rice Centre’s Eco Justice campaign and the Pacific Calling Partnership.
 Jill helped establish the PCP in 2006 and has a background in fair trade and sustainable development.
 Jill has helped the PCP develop a vibrant team of people dedicated to ensuring that the voices of the Pacific are heard more clearly both within the global community and the Australian community.
-Jill has been part of many delegations to Kiribati and Tuvalu, as well as many international conferences on climate change and small island developing states.
+Jill had been part of many delegations to Kiribati and Tuvalu, as well as many international conferences on climate change and small island developing states.
 Jill is a trained facilitator.
 Jill is a strong believer in the importance of creating space for Pacific Island voices to be heard, and the value of working in partnership with Pacific communities.